 - Gynaecological examination, especially vaginal examination, may indicate undisclosed sexual difficulties - eg, vaginismus.

 - Bimanual examination: may detect an adnexal mass from an ovary of tubo-ovarian mass or tenderness suggesting PID or endometriosis, or the presence of uterine fibroids.

-The search for the cause of infertility or subfertility should be systematic and led by clinical features, not a blind screening process for everything.
+The search for the cause of female infertility or subfertility should be systematic and led by clinical features, not a blind screening process for everything.